 In the end…

 Metabolic bone disease, while common, is both preventable and treatable.
-Following some basic, common-sense guidelines to caring for your bearded dragon will go a long way towards keeping your beardie happy and healthy.
+Following some basic, common-sense guidelines for caring for your bearded dragon will go a long way toward keeping your beardie happy and healthy.